gsvaldes/tequio/README.rst

 any additional fields or functionality.

 Contacts, Members, Volunteers, etc. are not tied to the User model.
-It's expected that organization members who have access to the site, and hence have TequioUser record, are a limited subset of an organization's members and volunteers.
+It's expected that organization members who have access to the site, and hence have a TequioUser record, are a limited subset of an organization's members and volunteers.

 User Creation
 -------------